Constant folding: Constant propagation

 Constant propagation is implemented in compilers using reaching definition analysis results.
-If all variable's reaching definitions are the same assignment which assigns a same constant to the variable, then the variable has a constant value and can be replaced with the constant.
+If all a variable's reaching definitions are the same assignment - which assigns a same constant to the variable - then the variable will always have the same value, and can be replaced with the constant.

-Constant propagation can also cause conditional branches to simplify to one or more unconditional statements, when the conditional expression can be evaluated to true or false at compile time to determine the only possible outcome.
+Constant propagation can also cause conditional branches to simplify to one or more unconditional statements, if the conditional expression can be evaluated to true or false at compile time to determine the only possible outcome.

 The optimizations in action

-Constant folding and propagation are typically used together to achieve many simplifications and reductions, by interleaving them iteratively until no more changes occur.
-Consider this unoptimized pseudocode that returns a random number:
+Constant folding and propagation are typically used together to achieve many simplifications and reductions, and their interleaved, iterative application continues until those effects cease.

+Consider this unoptimized pseudocode returning a number unknown pending analysis: